 In the ordinary course of their respective businesses, some of the underwriters and/or their affiliates have engaged, and expect in the future to engage, in investment banking, commercial banking, financial advisory and/or general financing transactions with us, for which they have received, and may in the future receive, customary fees and commissions for these services.
-Bank One Trust Company, National Association is the trustee under the indenture for the notes.
-An affiliate of the trustee is a customer of our Mortgage Guaranty Insurance Corporation subsidiary.
-In addition, an affiliate of the trustee is also one of the underwriters for the notes.
-The Northwestern Mutual Life Insurance Company, which has two representatives on our board of directors and as of August 31, 2000 beneficially owned 10.3% of our common stock, owns approximately

-80% of the outstanding capital stock of Baird Financial Corporation, which is the parent of Robert W. Baird & Co.
-Incorporated.
-Affiliates of Banc of America Securities LLC and Banc One Capital Markets, Inc. are lenders under our credit facilities, and each will receive its proportionate share of the net proceeds of the offering used to repay a portion of the outstanding balance under the credit facilities.
-Because the amount to be repaid to these affiliates will exceed 10% of the net proceeds from the sale of the notes and because of the relationship with Robert W. Baird & Co.
-Incorporated, this offering is being conducted in compliance with the provisions of Rule 2710(c)(8) of the Conduct Rules of the National Association of Securities Dealers, Inc.
+An affiliate of Banc of America Securities LLC is a lender under our credit facilities, and will receive its proportionate share of the net proceeds of this offering used to repay a portion of the outstanding balance under the 1998 credit facility.
+Because the amount to be repaid to this affiliate will exceed 10% of the net proceeds from the sale of the notes, this offering is being conducted in compliance with the provisions of Rule 2710(c)(8) of the Conduct Rules of the National Association of Securities Dealers, Inc.